 - When a man named Banon asks you to join the Returners fairly early in the game, you have the opportunity to get one of two rare Relics.
 Saying "Yes" nets you a Gauntlet (Hold a weapon with both hands) but saying "No" once and subsequently talking to a man in a nearby storage room nets you a Genji Glove (Dual-wield two weapons).
 You also get the Genji Glove by refusing three times, but this method skips a small plot-relevant scene.

-- Until the later parts of the game, don't give Shadow any rare or powerful equipment as he can leave on a whim.
+- While they won't be lost for good, consider not giving Shadow any rare or powerful equipment in the first half of the game as he can leave on a whim.
 Also, there'll be a point later in the game where you are given a choice to jump or wait for him.
 Wait for him.